 Process goal in sport

-Focusing on process and performance goals rather than outcome goals can help an athlete to control their actions, and ultimately, perform better.
+Focusing on process and performance goals rather than outcome goals can help an athlete to control their actions, and ultimately, achieve peak performance.

 Example of using process goals

-Process goals are goals that are controllable by the athlete in working towards performance goals.
+Process goals are goals that are controllable by the athlete in working towards enhancing performance by achieving their related training goals.